4-H Livestock Education

 - Help 4-H Club leaders with Club meetings by sharing your knowledge, skills and experience with younger exhibitors.

-All 9-12 grade youth are invited to apply to be a Junior Livestock Ambassador by completing the Ambassador Application.
+How to be involved: All 9-12 grade youth are invited to apply to be a Junior Livestock Ambassador by completing the Ambassador Application.
 Applications will be reviewed by a committee and successful applicants will be notified.
 Please submit your completed application with all the required signatures by February 15 to the Cache County 4-H office or to your FFA Advisor.
 Application is available here or from the 4-H office.

 Junior Livestock Scholarship